therightnee/Udacity-Self-Driving-Car-Nanodegree/T1P5_VehicleDetection/writeup_template.md

 Another issue that is apparent in the output video is that I chose poorly regarding the colorspace implementation, either in training or the channel separation.
 The classifier easily detects dark colored vehicles, but largely ignores the white one.
 It is able to pick up some features like the headlights, tires, and rear window, but is unable to piece these elements together into one holistic object.

 Finally, one of the most persistent, and frustrating, issues was poor classification.
 I believe I needed to trian my classifier on a greater set of images than just the GTI and KITTI sets, because it was recognizing road elements as vehicles.

+===UPDATE===

+After the modifications were made to the HOG parameters, the new pipeline performs much better, recognizing more vehicles and rejecting more false-positives.
+I noticed that the object detection is weak around shadows, and has the most fals positives when driving through an overcast section of the freeway.
+Additionally, the classifier recognizes part of the hood as another "car", as well as some billboards.
+Going forward, I can further reduce the search window to preclude the entirety of the hood, and add more billboards to the SVM training data.
+Regarding shadows, that will likely be a combination of tuning my colorspace parameters and training.